MicrosoftDocs/azure-devops-yaml-schema/task-reference/manual-validation-v0.md

 **`instructions`** - **Instructions**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-These instructions will be shown to the user for resuming or rejecting the manual validation.
-Based on these instructions the user will take an informed decision about this manual validation.
+Specifies the instructions that are shown to the user when resuming or rejecting the manual intervention.
+Based on these instructions, the user will make an informed decision about this manual intervention.
 <!-- :::editable-content-end::: -->
 <br>